Ilka Groenewold: Life

 was released in March 2024 and reached number 40 in the Official German Airplay Charts.
-In September 2024, Ilka's 4th single “Dreh dich um” also made it into the charts and entered at number 44 and remained in the charts for over 17 weeks.
-At the end of January 2025, Ilka's song “Elektrisiert” makes it into the airplay charts and reaches number 39.
+In September 2024, Ilka's 4th single "Dreh dich um" also made it into the charts and entered at number 44 and remained in the charts for over 17 weeks.
+At the end of January 2025, Ilka's song "Elektrisiert" makes it into the airplay charts and reaches number 39.
+"Mir dir für immer siebzehn" has been on the airplay charts for 23 weeks and reached the Top 30.

-Ilka's first album, “Unikat,” will be released in November 2025.
+Ilka's first album, "Unikat," will be released in November 2025.

 Ilka Groenewold lives in Hamburg and Leer/East Frisia.